The 21 Best Star Trek Original Series Episodes, Ranked

 11. Where No Man Has Gone Before (Season 1, Episode 3)

-This might be a surprise but despite the second pilot weirdness of different uniforms, series crew regulars appearing not at all (McCoy, Uhura) or in different jobs (Sulu is an astrophysicist), and Spock's not-quite-there characterization and more severe makeup, the core "Star Trek"-ness is there in spades.
-Kirk makes a risky decision in the first act and must deal with the building consequences for the balance of the show, finally shouldering personal responsibility for his decision in the worst way possible: in order to save his ship and crew, he's forced to kill a subordinate shipmate and friend.
+It might be a surprise seeing "Where No Man Has Gone Before" on this list, but despite the second pilot weirdness of different uniforms, series crew regulars appearing not at all (McCoy, Uhura) or in different jobs (Sulu is an astrophysicist), and Spock's not-quite-there characterization and more severe makeup, the core "Star Trek"-ness is there in spades.
+Kirk makes a risky decision in the first act and must deal with the building consequences for the balance of the show, finally shouldering personal responsibility for his decision in the worst way possible: In order to save his ship and crew, he's forced to kill a subordinate shipmate and friend.

 10. A Taste of Armageddon (Season 1, Episode 23)

-"New civilizations" planet stories rarely yielded great episodes, often setting up straw man civilizations for Kirk to knock down, but this one bucks the trend with a story smart enough to rank among the best.
-Kirk vs. the Computer legendarily has Kirk talk the machine to death, but now and again he goes for the direct approach.
-Here the computers coldly run simulations and select innocents to die, and Kirk has zero compunction about blasting them, finally forcing the two civilizations to finally attempt to negotiate peace after 500 years of a "war" where death has been made so neat and tidy they see it as a necessary evil rather than something to stop.
+"New civilization" planet stories rarely yielded great episodes, often setting up straw man civilizations for Kirk to knock down, but this one bucks the trend with a story smart enough to rank among the best.
+Kirk vs. the Computer legendarily has Kirk talk the machine to death, but now and again, he goes for the direct approach.
+Here, the computers coldly run simulations and select innocents to die, and Kirk has zero compunction about blasting them, finally forcing two civilizations to finally attempt to negotiate peace after 500 years of a "war" where death has been made so neat and tidy they see it as a necessary evil rather than something to stop.

 Goodies include Scotty's head-butting with Ambassador Fox, Kirk's arguments about war with Anan 7, and Kirk threatening to have the Enterprise rain destruction down on a planet that's not faced a real attack in centuries.
 The moral?
 Any war held at arm's length is mere statistics, something the American people had grown accustomed to until television thrust the reality of Vietnam into their living rooms each evening.
 That's a lesson we must learn over and over again in conflicts where we increasingly use long-range and smart weapons to strike people we never even see.
 It's a message as relevant today as when it was first aired.